gpodder/gpodder.github.io/docs/extensions/renameafterdownload.md

 -   `add_podcast_title` - If enabled, will add the podcast title at the front of the filename

 If both `add_sortdate` and `add_podcast_title` are enabled, the sortdate will come before the episode (e.g. "`2015-09-29` `-` `Podcast` `Name` `-` `Episode` `Name.ext`").

+The `Rename all downloaded episodes` item in the `Extras` menu will rename all currently downloaded episodes.

 Links: